Everyone loves curling up with their favourite Christmas classic. But what about those lesser-known gems we often forget about?

 In keeping with the idea of kindly angels who miraculously arrive in time to help humans sort out their earthly business, we also have The Bishop’s Wife.
 Released close on the heels of It’s a Wonderful Life, this film often gets lost in the holiday shuffle.
 But we think any movie that features the always-charming Cary Grant as an angel (named Dudley, no less) who helps a bishop repair his fractured marriage just in time for Christmas is a must-watch.

-If you love: A Christmas Carol (1951, or any of the other countless adaptations)
+If you love: Scrooge (1951, or any of the other countless adaptations)

 Try: 3 Godfathers (1948)

-When it comes to A Christmas Carol, you can take your pick of the litter as to which one is your favourite.
-(But can anyone really top Alastair Sim in the lead role of the 1951 version?
+When it comes to A Christmas Carol, you can take your pick of the litter as to which adaptation is your favourite.
+(But can anyone really top Alastair Sim in the lead role of the 1951 version, Scrooge?
 Unlikely.)
-At last count, there are a whopping 46 screen incarnations of the Charles Dickens classic, be it TV specials, silent movies, short films or big screen adaptations.
+At last count, there are at least a whopping 46 screen incarnations of the Charles Dickens classic, be it TV specials, silent movies, short films or big screen adaptations.
 It’s hard not to love watching Ebenezer Scrooge find love, respect and a renewed purpose in life, just in time for the chiming bells on Christmas morning.

 If you love: White Christmas (1954)